thirdelement/sneaker-dadi/README.md

 |4||Delete reviews |Remove inappropriate reviews|

 ### Design
 A conventional Bootstrap light-coloured navbar is available on all pages.
 On Desktop view, a brand logo and site name have been added on the left followed by shopping links for all products, female, male, unisex and sale.
-From the right, there is the cart, sign in options and search bar.
-Below this is a contrasting darker header section with hero image, call-to-action with Shop Women’s and Shop Men’s buttons.
+From the right, you have the cart, sign in options and search box.
+Immediately below is a contrasting darker header section with hero image and call-to-action with Shop Women’s and Shop Men’s buttons.
 <div align="left"><img src="media/readme/header-get-your.webp"></div>

 There are four other different header sections used throughout the site.

 <div align="left"><img src="media/readme/header-come-to.webp"></div>

 <div align="left"><img src="media/readme/header-got-sole.webp"></div>

 <div align="left"><img src="media/readme/header-impressed.webp"></div>

 <div align="left"><img src="media/readme/header-dreaming.webp"></div>

 The home page was created using the ‘Landing Page’ template from startbootstrap.com.
 This provides an attractive and informative initial showcase for the product range.
-The Best Sellers are shown using Bootstrap cards in a carousel at the top of the page in a carousel.
-As with all product cards throughout the site, these show whether the product is on sale and if so show the original price with a strikethrough and the sale price in red.
-The rating for each product will also be shown if given.
+The Best Sellers are shown using Bootstrap cards in a carousel at the top of the page.
+As with all product cards throughout the site, these show whether the product is on sale and if so the original price with a strikethrough and the sale price in red.
+An average star and numberic rating for each product will also be shown if given by customers.

 <div align="left"><img src="media/readme/home-bestsellers.webp"></div>

-Below Best Sellers there are some showcase images, text and link to the mentioned products.
-This section shows the products in real-life situations to encourage the customer to explore the different product ranges.
+Below Best Sellers there are showcase images, text and links to product ranges.
+This section shows the products in real-life situations to encourage the customer to explore what is on offer.

 <div align="left"><img src="media/readme/home-showcase.webp"></div>